 The cost of health insurance in America varies by state and plan type.
 In my home state of Michigan, for example, the cheapest plan (aptly named “Catastrophic”) will cost you about $200 per month.
 “Silver” coverage, which is about mid-tier, is around $300 per month.

-The better your plan, the lower your deductible, which is the amount you have to pay every year before your insurance pays for anything besides certain prescriptions.
+The better your plan, the lower your deductible, which is the amount you have to pay every year before your insurance pays for anything.

 Here are two of the cheapest individual plans I found available in Michigan:

 If you have insurance through your employer, they are supposed to cover part of the cost of your monthly health insurance.
 However, they do not help you pay your deductible.

 Public health insurance will cost you and your employer 14.6% of your monthly gross income.
 If you earn more than 4,688€ per month, the cost will not continue to increase.
 Since your employer must cover half the cost of your insurance, the most you will pay for public health insurance in Germany (as of data for the year 2020) is 439€ per month, after you add the additional 3.05% for your Pflegepflichtversicherung (long term nursing care).
 There is no deductible.

 Private insurance is only available to freelancers, students, doctors, civil servants, and employees who earn more than 62,550€ per year.
 You must have public health insurance in Germany if you do not fit into one of those categories.
 The cost and quality of private insurance varies depending on the insurance provider.